 "The AI attending conversation really helped them get better at differentials — one of the hardest parts of patient care."

+DDx is built for exactly this moment in training.
+The platform delivers realistic, faculty-authored cases aligned to residency-level clinical presentations, structured across clinical reasoning, clinical skills, and communication dimensions.
 Residents engage at their own pace and receive immediate, automated feedback after each case, reinforcing critical thinking without requiring faculty to be present for every interaction.

 Faculty, in turn, get something they rarely have during orientation week: objective, actionable insight into where each resident actually stands — structured data on reasoning patterns, not just right-or-wrong answers.
-Programs have described DDx as a 'third pillar' alongside bedside teaching and high-fidelity simulation: not a replacement for either, but an essential addition.
+Programs have described DDx as a third pillar alongside bedside teaching and high-fidelity simulation: not a replacement for either, but an essential addition.

-Schedule a demo today!
+Schedule a call